-Our service dog training program is available for Veterans and First Responders.
-Service dogs are available for the family members of veterans and first responders, but we qualify on a case to case basis.
+Our service dog training program is available for Veterans, First Responders and their families.
+Service dogs are also available for select individuals outside of this group, which we qualify on a case to case basis.

 We require that someone entering into our service dog training program has the proper housing and environment for a dog.
 Our program relies heavily on the bond that is created between a service dog and their handler, and we need to ensure that that will continue to happen.

 We will need to know if you the applicant has the ability to pay for medical bills if anything were to arise.
-We are working towards lowering the cost of our program, but for now, we will need to ensure that the owner is able to pay for the ongoing care for a service dog.
+We are working towards eliminating the cost of Service Dogs in our program, however we still need to ensure that the owner is able to pay for the ongoing care for a Service Dog.

 We offer to training tracks that are available for all applicants to choose from.
 The first track will include the applicant in the training program.
 For the second training track, Operation Overwatch will fully train the dog.

 Our handler involved training program focuses on the bond that is made between an owner and their service dog.
 The relationship that is made is a key component in the treatment of someone suffering from post traumatic stress disorder or traumatic brain injury.
 We highly recommend our program for those suffering from more severe cases of PTSD and TBI.